ProjectRixor/Rixor/README.md

 Setting up Rixor
 ---------------
-Go [7] for a full tutorial on how to setup Rixor on your own server.
+Go [here] [7] for a full tutorial on how to setup Rixor on your own server.

 [PRE] Compiling your own version of ParaPGM (for developers only!)
 -------------------------------------------